Rep. Hunter says he's taken photo with an enemy corpse

 The congressman's office did not immediately respond to CNN's request for comment.

-Ammar Campa-Najjar, who was Hunter's Democratic opponent in 2018 and is running against him again, said that he is "greatly disappointed," in her opponents comments.
+Ammar Campa-Najjar, who was Hunter's Democratic opponent in 2018 and is running against him again, said that he is "greatly disappointed," in his opponents comments.

 "As a proud veteran of Operation Iraqi Freedom (the same war in which Duncan Hunter fought), I am greatly disappointed by Congressman Hunter's recent comments about his own conduct in Iraq," he said in a statement.
 "American military tradition, American values, and the Uniform Code of Military Justice demand that we be better than the actions he spoke about from that stage."